diveBarKaraoke/divebar_karaoke_creation_guide/docs/other_separators.rst

 This is a catch-all referring to all the Colabs that have been floating around. `Google Colab <https://colab.google/>`_ is a tool to run code on Google's servers.
 With typical usage levels, this will probably be free for you.
 Most vocal isolation Colabs support a particular model with not a lot of settings to adjust unless you delve into the code a bit.
 If you want to know the current Colabs people are using, ask in `#vocal-isolation <https://discord.com/channels/918644502128885760/918681357562036246>`_.
 It would be nearly impossible to keep this document up to date with them.

+To get an idea of the kind of process involved to run a separation model with Colab, see `this old tutorial <https://youtu.be/w6eIf8y6SY4>`_.

 MVSEP
 -----